 About Raven Cypress Wood

-Raven Cypress Wood was born into a Christian family in Alabama, United States.
-Throughout her childhood, she was focused on gaining spiritual knowledge and experience and was interested in the role that religion and spirituality played in people’s lives.
-This lead her to begin studies which eventually led her to developing her a spiritual counseling practice in order to assist people with their healing and inner development regardless of their religious beliefs.
-In late 1999, she felt that it was time to focus more intensely on her own spiritual path and decided to dissolve her counseling practice.
-She made a vow that for 100 days she would pray to meet and connect with an authentic spiritual guide.
-In the first half of this 100 days of prayer, she met Geshe Tenzin Wangyal Rinpoche and felt an immediate, and clear connection.
-A couple of years later, having received many teachings from him as well as other Yungdrung Bön lamas, she dissolved her thriving counseling practice and stopped her teaching and lectures regarding ritual and healing.
-Soon therafter, she was asked to join the Ligmincha Council and acted as retreat coordinator for four years.
-During this time, she moved from Massachusetts to Virginia and spent three months serving practitioners at Serenity Ridge who were undergoing the dzogchen practice of dark retreat.
-Afterwards, she lived at the retreat center for over six years and also acted as one of the caretakers of Serenity Ridge.
+She was born into a Christian family in the southern United States and throughout childhood into adulthood, she was focused on gaining spiritual knowledge and experience and was interested in the role that religion and spirituality played in people’s lives.
+For many years, she assisted people with healing and inner development regardless of their religious beliefs through her spiritual counseling practice that integrated personal ritual as a means of transformation.
+In 1999, she felt that it was time to focus more single-pointedly on her own spiritual path.
+She made a vow that for 100 days she would pray each morning to meet and connect with an authentic spiritual guide.
+In the first half of this 100 days of prayer, she met Geshe Tenzin Wangyal Rinpoche and felt an immediate connection.
+A couple of years later, having received many teachings from both him and other Yungdrung Bön lamas, and having accepted a position as retreat coordinator on the Ligmincha Council, she dissolved her thriving counseling practice and stopped her teaching and lectures related to ritual and healing.
+She moved from Massachusetts to Virginia and spent three months serving practitioners at Serenity Ridge Retreat Center who were undergoing the dzogchen practice of dark retreat.
+Afterwards, she lived at the retreat center for over six years and also acted as one of the caretakers in addition to her role as retreat coordinator.

-In her translations, consideration is given to using English words that convey both the literal meaning as well as the implied meaning.
-With few exceptions, she does not use Sanskrit language words except for those that have come to be part of the general English lexicon.
+In her translations, with few exceptions, Raven does not use Sanskrit language words except for those that have come to be part of the general English lexicon.
 In this way, Raven’s English translations aim to stay true to the Yungdrung Bön and not be mixed with Buddhist contexts.
-Similarly, when translating texts such as prayer request that are written as poetry and meant to be accompanied by a melody and instruments, her goal is to translate the accurate meaning as well as convey the poetic beauty and tone of the original text.
-Her translations of texts that are meant to be chanted include the English translation as well as the original Tibetan together with a pronunciation guide in order to allow students to chant the texts in the Tibetan language.
+This was the wish of His Eminence Yongdzin Tenzin Namdak Rinpoche.
+Similarly, when translating texts such as supplications that are written as poetry, she aims to translate the accurate literal and implied meaning as well as to convey the poetic beauty and tone of the original text.
+She has translated hundreds of Yungdrung Bön prayers, poems, practice texts, and commentaries.
+Many of her translations from Tibetan have also been translated into Spanish, Portuguese, French, Russian, Italian, and/or Thai.
+She is the author of:

-Since 2013, she has been writing articles and offering information on the history, culture and practice of Yungdrung Bön religious tradition on her website Nine Ways.
-The website has been translated into the Spanish and Portuguese languages and is currently being developed for the French language.
+Since 2013, she has been writing articles and offering information on the practice of Yungdrung Bön religious tradition as well as its history and culture on her website Nine Ways.
+This website has been also translated into the Spanish and Portuguese languages.

-This bio was kindly requested by and translated into Tibetan by Geshe Chaphur Rinpoche.
-This is a link to the Tibetan language version on his Tibetan language
+This bio was kindly requested by and translated into Tibetan by Geshe Chaphur Lhundrup Rinpoche.

 1. This is a beautiful and informative site.
 Thank you Raven.
 I appreciate all your careful and dedicated work.